aws-samples/amazon-ec2-image-builder-samples/README.md

 The ```Components``` folder will hold sample Image Builder components.
 The samples demonstrate how certain features of the component management application work, or how to execute certain workflows, such as invoking ```ansible-playbook``` or ```chef-client``` within a component.

+### CloudFormation

+The ```CloudFormation``` folder contains sample EC2 Image Builder CloudFormation templates.
+These samples demonstrate how to deploy EC2 Image Builder infrastructure to AWS accounts using CloudFormation.

 ## Additional Learning Resources

 ### Links